JohnnyTeutonic/tinyllama.cpp/README.md

-# TinyLlama.cpp - A C++ Chat Inference
+# TinyLlama.cpp - Cross-Format LLM Inference Engine

-This codebase supports inference for Llama 2/3 architecture models using Safetensors model format as well as GGUF format.
+This codebase supports inference for Llama 2/3 architecture models using both GGUF and Safetensors formats, and additionally contains Python bindings.

 The GGUF format support includes loading models with various tensor types such as BF16, FP16, FP32, and the quantised types: Q4_K_M, Q6_K and Q8_0.